Techtonica/curriculum/javascript/Spread_operator.md

 ## Projected time

-About 25-30 minutes
+About 30-40 minutes

-- 10 min for destructuring
+- 15 min for spread operator
-- 20 min for examples
+- 25 min for examples

 ## Spread operator
-Spread operator allows an iterable such as strings,array and sets to spread or expand individually inside a receiver.
+Spread operator allows an iterable such as strings, array and sets to spread or expand individually inside a receiver.

-The **syntax** of spread operator is var variable  = [...value].
+The **syntax** of spread operator is `var variable  = [...value]`.

 ## Why it is useful?
 + We can merge two objects together using spread operator.
 Example:
 ```
 let obj1 = {a: 1, b: 2, c: 3}
 let obj2 = {d: 4, e: 5, f: 6}
 let merge = {...obj1, ...obj2} // merge is {a: 1, b: 2, c: 3, d: 4, e: 5, f: 6}
 ```
 + Spread operator with object is used to make copy of existing object or to make a new object with properties.